alimanfoo/alimanfoo.github.io/_posts/2019-08-08-anopheles-cnvs.md

 * Dup14 - Burkina Faso *An. coluzzii* (3%), Cote d'Ivoire *An. coluzzii* (46%)
 * Dup15 - Burkina Faso *An. coluzzii* (1%), Cote d'Ivoire *An. coluzzii* (39%)

 Clearly there is a lot of gene flow connecting the *An. coluzzii* populations in West Africa, with Dup7, Dup10, Dup11, Dup14 and Dup15 all having spread to multiple countries.
-Dup1 also provides a rather dramatic example of gene flow, having found its way into populations of two different mosquito species, and into both West and East Africa.

 ## Challenges and opportunities